9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 Wikimedia Commons Left: Jo-Jo the Dog-Faced Boy and his father.
 Right: A portrait of Jo-Jo.

-Jeftichew quickly became one of the most popular circus performers.
+Billed as “the most prodigious paragon of all prodigies secured by P.T.
+Barnum in over 50 years,” Jeftichew became one of the most popular sideshow performers in the United States.
 The New York Herald described him as being as playful as a puppy and “the most absorbingly interesting curiosity to ever reach these shores.”

-Tragically, Jeftichew died of pneumonia at age 35 on January 31, 1904, in Greece.
-When news of his death reached the United States, he was mourned by fans and other performers all over the country.
+Tragically, Fedor Jeftichew died of pneumonia at age 35 on January 31, 1904, in Greece.
+When news of his death reached the United States, he was mourned by fans and other sideshow performers all over the country.

 author